Previous rumors for the OnePlus Mini ended up relating to the OnePlus X, so the name of the device is likely to change.

 Another device was certified by TENAA around the same time, and it’s an Oppo device, dubbed the Oppo A30, PhoneArena noted.
 The device specs are the same as the purported OnePlus 2 Mini, except for the color.
 Images show a great resemblance between the two devices, save for the branding on the back.
 The OnePlus 2 Mini is reported to come in black, despite being white in the photo, and the Oppo A30 is listed as white.

 The GFXBench description also says the device will still sport a 1080p resolution and be powered by Qualcomm’s Snapdragon 810 octa-core processor and Adreno 430 GPU.
 The device is purported to have 4GB of RAM and 64GB of storage.
 These specifications are the exact same as the OnePlus 2, so if GFXBench’s listing is accurate, the OnePlus 2 Mini would really be a smaller version of the OnePlus 2.
-It’s also detailed as running Android 5.1.1, but that could change depending on the device’s release date, as Android 6.0.1 has begun rolling out.
+It’s also detailed as running Android 5.1.1, but that could change depending on the device’s release date, as

 Other discrepancies with the TENAA listing are the camera, which GFXBench’s report said would be a 12-megapixel rear camera with ultra high-definition video recording capabilities, as well as a 5-megapixel front-facing camera.
 The information said the device will not have NFC capabilities, like the OnePlus 2.

 It’s unclear which information is the most accurate, so take everything with a grain of salt.